 The Trustees considered that, in making a number of funds available, they provided members with sufficient options to meet their reasonable expectations.

-The investment funds are provided by Utmost and Clerical Medical.
+The investment funds are provided by Utmost (following the transfer of Equitable Life business to Utmost Life and Pensions Limited) and Clerical Medical.